cincanproject/tools/cincan-tool.md

 ## Tool 'cincan'

-Tool frontend 'cincan' provide a frontend for easier use of the tools dockerized in the Cincan project.
+The 'cincan' frontend command provide a way for easier use of the tools dockerized in the Cincan project.
 Currently the frontend is a proof-of-concept with some aspects under construction.
 Especially it is undecided how the this should be deployed to the users.